jackdelahunt/game-prototypes/README.md

 ## game12 (In progress)
 `Summary`: Mutltiplayer first-person arena shooter

-`Goal`: Combine the work from game11 (networking and multiplayer) into the already existing engine to create a 3D multiplayer demo.
+`Goal`: Combine the work from game11 (networking and multiplayer) into the engine last worked on in game10 (3D renderer, lighting, 3D models etc.)

 `Notable achievements`: